msu-csc232-fa20/lab01/README.md

    $ git commit -m"LAB01 - Complete Part 1, Step 9."
    ```

 1. It may not be completely clear what happened when the uninitialized character array locations were reached.
 What did the output operator do when the `for` loop sent it the character array elements that had not been initialized?
-To see this, modify the output in the `for` loop to display the actual ASCII codes being generated for each character array element. (_Hint_: Use a static cast `static_cast<int>(animal[i])` to convert `char`s to `int`s.)
-Tell below what is used to initialize the uninitialized array elements.
+To see this, modify the output in the `for` loop to display the actual ASCII codes being generated for each character array element. (_Hint_: Use a static cast `static_cast<int>(animal[i])` to convert `char`s to `int`s.
+You may also want to put a single space after each character code printed to better see the ASCII codes).
+In the text block below, identify what is used to initialize the uninitialized array elements.

    ```text
    TODO: Erase this line and put your answer in this text block.